Managing Employee Attendance: 6 Best Practices + Sample Policy

 6. Provide an Employee Assistance Program (EAP)

 Although commonly overlooked, EAPs are cost-effective, easily offered tools to allow employees access to third-party, anonymous (for the employee) assistance.
-When it comes to attendance issues, sometimes employees are simply experiencing a challenging time in their life and need someone to talk to.
+When it comes to attendance issues, sometimes employees are simply experiencing a challenging time in their lives and need someone to talk to.

 EAPs can help by providing a buffet of services that range from counseling referrals to financial guidance, initial legal counseling, and fitness and diet webinars.
 The idea is that, in many cases, an EAP can provide support through one of its programs, which in turn can help the employee deal with personal issues that might be affecting their attendance.